diffblue/gitlab/doc/architecture/blueprints/ci_data_decay/pipeline_partitioning.md

 # Pipeline data partitioning design

-_The following contains information related to upcoming products, features, and functionality._
+_Disclaimer: The following contains information related to upcoming products, features, and functionality._

 _It is important to note that the information presented is for informational